KFDK/ml-ops-project-s22/README.md

 ml-ops-project-s22
 ==============================

-This is a project project project
+This is a project project

 Project Organization
 ------------